DavGhub/recyclerview-with-different-item-types/README.md

 # recyclerview-with-different-item-types
-How to create Recyclerview Adapter with different item types
+This is how to create Recyclerview Adapter with different item types